Last Updated on 18/04/2021

 A 2015 Ducati Scrambler with just 3804 miles on the clock.
 That means it has covered an average of just 630 miles a year.

-The original Ducati Scramblers were built from 1962 until 1975 and this is the modern take on those early ground breaking bikes.
+The original Ducati Scramblers were built from 1962 until 1975 and this is the modern take on those early ground breaking dual purpose motorcycles.

 It has the original Ducati Monster engine and is a very popular retro Scrambler.
 If you plan on lots of off road riding try to find the Desert Sled variation.

 The seller of this Icon is a dealer so you could have finance if required and it will come with at least 3 months warranty.
 If it’s still available you can view it here but if not, there are plenty of these for sale, check your local Ebay.

-It looks to be in as new and it’s pretty easy to find them in this condition here in Britain.
+It looks to be in as new condition and it’s pretty easy to find them barely used here in Britain.

 Old bikers have a habit of falling for the Scrambler style as they remind them of the bikes they rode in their youth.
 They buy them on a whim then they get used a few sunny Sundays a year before the wife realises it’s just taking up valuable room in the garage and slaps it on eBay.